aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

 You can view the `PySpark API Documentation for SageMaker Spark here <http://sagemaker-pyspark.readthedocs.io/en/latest/>`_

-Training and Hosting an XGBoost Classificaiton model using SageMaker PySpark
+Training and Hosting an XGBoost model using SageMaker PySpark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A XGBoostSageMakerEstimator runs a training job using the Amazon SageMaker XGBoost algorithm upon